ssenmosip/mosip-temp-documentation/FRS-Registration-Processor.md

 3. In case of successful comparison, updates the Registration table with "File Validation Successful".
 4. In case of unsuccessful comparison, updates the Registration table with "File Validation Failed" and marks for retry.
 #### B. Verify the Documents
-1. The system identifies a document based on application type (new registration) and applicant type (child or adult) from Packet Meta Info
+1. The system identifies a document based on application type (new registration) and applicant type (child or adult) from Packet Meta Info.
 2. If the applicant is a child and application is new registration, the system checks a Proof of Residence (POR) document availability.
 3. If the applicant is an adult and application is new registration, the system checks a Proof of Identity (POI) and Proof of Address (POA) documents availability.
 4. If Proof of Birth (POB) is verified for both the applicant (adult or child) and application is new registration, then system checks a POB documents availability.

 #### 3.2.2.2 Introducer Validation
 #### 3.2.2.3 Deduplication – Demographic, Biometrics
-When the packet from the Registration Client has gone through the sanity checks, the system performs the demographic deduplication and then biometric deduplication.
+When the packet from the Registration Client has completed the sanity checks, the system performs the demographic deduplication and then biometric deduplication.
 Deduplication is the process to find a duplicate by comparing the individual’s details (biometric and demographic data) with the data stored in the system for which UIN has been generated or yet to be generated.
 #### A. Demographic deduplication

-1. Compares the demographic details (name, gender, and date of birth) of the individual with the data available in the system to find a potential match.
+1. The system compares the demographic details (name, gender, and date of birth) of the individual with the data available in the system to find a potential match.
-2. If a potential match is found, then sends the packet to [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface) to perform 1:1 biometric match (it is an additional check to confirm that it is a duplicate).
+2. If a potential match is found, then the system sends the packet to [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface) to perform 1:1 biometric match (it is an additional check to confirm that it is a duplicate).
-3. If a potential match is not found in [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface) or Demographic deduplication, then sends the packet to perform biometric deduplication.
+3. If a potential match is not found in [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface) or Demographic deduplication, then system sends the packet to perform biometric deduplication.
 #### B. Biometric deduplication
-1. Performs Biometric deduplication (1:N, where N indicates the whole set of biometric available in the system) by sending the data to [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface).
+1. The system performs Biometric deduplication (1:N, where N indicates the whole set of biometric available in the system) by sending the data to [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface).
 2. [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface) compares the biometric data received with the whole set of the data to find a potential matches based on a configured threshold.
 3. If a potential match is found in [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface), then the system sends the packet for manual verification.
-4. If a manual verifier (experts who know more about biometrics) finds a duplicate, then rejects the packet.
+4. If a manual verifier (experts who know more about biometrics) finds a duplicate, then the system rejects the packet.
-5. If the manual verifier or [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface) does not find the duplicate, then moves the packet for UIN generation.
+5. If the manual verifier or [**Automated Biometric Identification System**](Automated-Biometric-Identification-System-(ABIS)-Interface) does not find the duplicate, then the system sends the packet for UIN generation.

 ### 3.2.3 External System Integration: (Elaborate with examples)
 #### 3.2.3.1 Data Verification (Pluggable by SI – Not part of MOSIP)
 The System Integrator can plug-in a stage in the workflow where the stage can communicate with any other external system and receives some data.
 Therefore, the system can verify the data captured during a registration with the data received from the external system.
 #### 3.2.3.2 Data Enrichment (Incl. receipt of Update Packet from ext. system and process thereafter, in terms of MOSIP’s capability)
-MOSIP receives some data from the external system in a form of Packet (as per MOSIP Standards).
-The MOSIP System has the capability to receive this updated packet and process it with the packet received from Registration Client.
+MOSIP receives some data from the external system in a form of packet (as per MOSIP Standards).
+The MOSIP system has the capability to receive this updated packet and process it with the packet received from Registration Client.
 #### 3.2.3.3 Manual Verification for ext. system data update (Pluggable by SI)
 When the system verifies the data received with the data captured and finds an issue while comparing the data or a country wants to update the data after manually verifying the data.
 Then the System Integrator builds a Manual Verification Module for External System data mismatch.
 #### 3.2.3.4 Manual Adjudication (Pluggable by SI)